OpenSprites/OpenSprites-next/ToS.md

    - The PII describes the user sharing it, and the user fully understands the consequences involved.
    - The PII describes some other user, and the user has given explicit consent for others to share this PII.
  - Under European Union and United States law, the uploading of (but not limited to) Racial Aggravation or Hate Speech, Child Pornography and illegal downloads is a legal violation and OpenSprites shall contact law enforcement if management sees fit.
- - We respect our providers and their customers.
-Do not mass upload electronic content with the intention of disrupting our providers's services, or OpenSprites and our users.
+ - We respect Our providers and their customers.
+Do not mass upload electronic content with the intention of disrupting Our providers's services, or OpenSprites and Our users.
  - Bullying, harassment, stalking or any other form of malicious electronic communication towards ANY person is strictly prohibited.
  - Do not attempt to overload, or otherwise disrupt any OpenSprites infrastructure.
-Doing so will result in an IP ban, preventing Your access to our servers.
+Doing so will result in an IP ban, preventing Your access to Our servers.

 The OpenSprites  reserves the right to change, modify, remove and add text to this document without prior notice.
 This policy is subject to change.